 • shortness of breath

-• constipation, diarrhea, loss of appetite, excess gas
+• loss of appetite

 How Your Body Handles Vitamin B12

 After you eat a food containing B12, your stomach produces hydrochloric acid which separates vitamin B12 from that food.
-Then your stomach produces “intrinsic factor” that binds to B12 to help it to be absorbed in your upper intestines (Cell Metab, Nov 4, 2014;20(5):769–778).
-Older people are susceptible to B12 deficiency because they often have decreased amounts of stomach acid (Curr Opin Clin Nutr Metab Care, 2010 Jan; 13(1): 24–27).
-Some people develop pernicious anemia because they lack “intrinsic factor,” a protein produced in the stomach to help you absorb vitamin B12.
-At least two groups of colon bacteria, Pseudomonas and Klebsiella sp., make B12, but this is of little or no benefit since B12 is absorbed only in the upper intestinal tract, not in the lower intestine or colon.
-(Nature, Feb 21, 1980;283(5749):781-2).
+Then your stomach produces a protein called “intrinsic factor” that binds to B12 to help it to be absorbed in your upper intestines (Cell Metab, Nov 4, 2014;20(5):769–778).
+Older people are unusually susceptible to B12 deficiency (Annu Rev Nutr, 1999;19:357-77) because they often have decreased amounts of stomach acid (Curr Opin Clin Nutr Metab Care, 2010 Jan; 13(1): 24–27).
+Some people develop B12 deficiency (pernicious anemia) because they lack intrinsic factor.

-Most people with vitamin B12 deficiency can be maintained on B12 pills as long as they are able to get their blood levels of B12 above 400 (Blood, 1998;92(4):1191–1198).
-Healthy adults require 2.4 mcg of B12 per day, and the common B12 pills contain 1000 to 2000 mcg.
-A 2000 mcg over-the-counter pill contains more than 800 times the recommended daily requirement for B12 in a healthy person.
-Most people who do not have intrinsic factor still can absorb more than one percent of the B12 they take by mouth (Expert Opin Pharmacother, 2010;11(2):249–256).
-You will need injections if you can’t get your B12 to normal levels with pills.
-Realize that lack of B12 can irreversibly damage your brain, so you must do everything possible to get blood levels of B12 above 400.
+Many doctors start treatment for B12 deficiency with injections of B12.
+However, most patients being treated for B12 deficiency can be maintained on B12 pills as long as they can get their blood levels of B12 above 400 pg/mL (Blood, 1998;92(4):1191–1198).
+Healthy adults require 2.4 mcg of B12 per day, and the average B12 pill contains 1000 to 2000 mcg.
+A 2000 mcg over-the-counter B12 pill contains 833 times (2000/2.4) the recommended daily requirement for B12 for healthy people.
+Even people who do not have intrinsic factor usually can absorb more than one percent of the B12 they take by mouth (Expert Opin Pharmacother, 2010;11(2):249–256).
+You need injections if you can’t get your B12 to normal levels with pills.
+Realize that lack of B12 is a serious disease that can damage your brain, so if you are deficient, you should do everything possible to get blood levels of B12 above 400 pg/mL.